tneller/Machine-learning-demos/Tree.md

 After using that feature, we re-evaluate the entropy of each feature and pick the one with highest entropy again.

+#####Learning Decision Trees

+1. Each comparison nodeconsists of the selected feature index, and a threshold for comparison.
+2. We determine the values of these parameters by a simple exhaustive search, looping over all possible features and all possible thresholds and evaluating some score function, then picking the parameters that result in the best score.
+3. Although the threshold is a continuous value, there are only a finite number of possible choices.
+4. When the training data are sorted along the feature being considered, any threshold falling between two given data points results in exactly the same rule on the training data.
+5. We can thus enumerate the number of unique threshold sand pick the mean of the two nearest data points as the value.

 #####Ensemble learning

 The basic idea is that by having lots of learners that each get slightly different results on a dataset.